RobotExMachina/Machina.NET/docs/DEV - Revisions.md

 ╚═════╝ ╚══════╝  ╚═══╝  ╚══════╝ ╚═════╝  ╚═════╝
 ```

+## BUILD 1206
+- [ ] Rework all rotation definitions, add different definition modes, write testing suit, make this good once and for all!
+    - [ ] ROTATIONVECTOR
+        - [ ] Simple conversion from AxisAngle

 ## BUILD 1205
 - [ ] Rework all rotation definitions, add different definition modes, write testing suit, make this good once and for all!
-- [ ] QUATERNIONS:
+    - [x] QUATERNIONS:
         - [x] Quaternion Implementation
         - [x] Quaternions are always normalized on construction for proper rotation representation
         - [x] Add Quaternion Vector-Normalization: if between {-1, 1}, keep scalar component constant and normalize the rotation axis.
         - [x] Add fallback to regular normalization if Vector-Norm is not possible.
         - [x] Add fallback to convert the Quaternion to identity if trying to normalize a zero-length Q
         - [x] The above fallback takes into account the sign of the rotation to return positive or negative identity quaternions (not sure why, it just feels like it makes sense...)
         - [x] Fixed a bug that made quaternions flip the axis for negative leading member on Vector-normalization...
         - [x] Quaternion -> AaxisAngle -> Quaternion successful conversion
-- [ ] AXISANGLES:
+    - [x] AXISANGLES:
         - [x] AxisAngle implementation
         - [x] Auto-normalization on creation
         - [x] .IsZero on zero axis or zero angle
         - [x] Working simple AxisAngle to Quaternion conversion.
-    - [ ] Add AA -> Q -> AA tests (account for Q returning always positive rotation)
+        - [x] Add AA -> Q -> AA tests (account for Q returning always positive rotation)
+        - [x] AxisAngle.Flip() + .Modulate()

 - [ ] Update readme with KUKA implementation and development levels.